ctu-mrs/mrs_rviz_plugins/src/coverage_path_planning/README.md

 # Note for whoever decided to change this code (we feel sorry for you)

+# Approximate cellular decomposition
+``Ogre::Vector2`` is used  to store indices of grid cells.
+It is not a good container for storing indices as ``Ogre::Vector`` is composed of ``float`` numbers, but it should not cause any troubles as grid size is not that big.

+Known issues:
+ - The last cells of perfectly rectangle grid often turn to be invalid.

+## Stride method
+The code is an implementation of "Path Planning for Rapid Aerial Mapping with Unmanned Aircraft Systems" by Eduard Santamaria et. al. It does not use any heuristic to determine next direction if strides int several directions have same lengths.

 # Exact cellular decomposition

 ``Point2d``, ``Line``, ``Ring`` and ``Polygon`` are types registered in